A Deterministic Sampling Method via Maximum Mean Discrepancy Flow with Adaptive Kernel: Background

 where

 We can therefore define the general EVI Algorithm \ref{alg:EVI-MMD-Ordinary}.
 It shares some resemblance in structure with the proximal point algorithm \citep{rockafellar1976monotone}.
-The advantage of the implicit method is the stability even with a large step size $\tau$.
+Compared to the explicit Euler method, the implicit method is more stable even with a relatively large step size $\tau$.
 Indeed, it can be shown that \citep{wang2021particle}

 So the set of particles always reduces $\mathcal{F}_h(\{ \x_i \}_{i=1}^N)$ in each iteration.
 Many other novel approaches can be proposed by applying different numerical algorithms to solve \eqref{eq:EVIv3} and/or by transforming the original optimization problem into a differential equation system.